Hostinger VPS Hosting

 Can I use OpenClaw without a domain name?

 Yes.
-You can access the Control UI via SSH tunnel at any time using the ssh -N -L 18789:127.0.0.1:18789 root@<ip> command.
-A domain is optional but recommended for permanent access.
+You can always access the Control UI via SSH tunnel using ssh -N -L 18789:127.0.0.1:18789 root@<ip>.
+A domain is optional but recommended for permanent access without running the tunnel command each time.

 How do I update OpenClaw after installation?